anirudh723/NLP-Disaster-Tweets/README.md

 * The use of n-grams will give a noticeable increase to accuracy/precision because our NLP model is so prone to miscontextualization.

 Steps to prove/disprove hypotheses:
-* Import dataset, extract features and target column variables
+* Import dataset, extract features and target column variables.
-    * Feature columns consist of text (tweets), keywords, location, etc. Target column was a binary representation of whether the tweet from the dataset had represented a disaster (1 for real disaster, 0 for fake disaster)
+    * Feature columns consist of text (tweets), keywords, location, etc. Target column was a binary representation of whether the tweet from the dataset had represented a disaster (1 for real disaster, 0 for fake disaster).
 * The non-text features (keyword, location) were passed through a preprocessing pipeline, where NaN values were imputed to be a missing value variable.
 The categorical variables were then hot encoded.
-    * Further data cleaning occured by removing punctuation from the tweets
+* Further data cleaning occured by removing punctuation from the tweets.
-    * Dataset was split into training and testing subsets
+* Dataset was split into training and testing subsets.
-    * Different TfidfVectorizers were tested on the training set, using different params, including n-grams, stop-words, etc. F1 scores were used to determine the best params for vocabulary construction
+* Different TfidfVectorizers were tested on the training set, using different parameters, including n-grams, stop-words, etc. F1 scores were used to determine the best parameters for vocabulary construction.
-    * Three different classification algorithms were tested (Multinomial Naive Bayes, Logistic Regression, and Decision Tree) For consistency and to get ideal hyperparameters, GridSearchCV was used.
+* Three different classification algorithms were tested (Multinomial Naive Bayes, Logistic Regression, and Decision Tree) using the vocabulary.
+For consistency and to get ideal hyperparameters, GridSearchCV was used.
 Logistic Regression had the highest F1 Score by a slight margin.
 * Hypothesis tests were also ran to see if any of the classifiers were significantly better than the others.
-    Logistic Regression and MultinomialNB were not statistically signficant from each other, but DecisionTree was significantly worse.
+Logistic Regression and MultinomialNB were not statistically signficant from each other, but DecisionTree was significantly worse than the other two.

 ## Getting Started

 1. Clone this repo (for help see this (https://help.github.com/articles/cloning-a-repository/)).
-2. Make sure Jupyter Notebook and raw data files are kept in the same directory
+2. Make sure both Jupyter Notebook and raw data files are kept in the same directory
 5. Follow the notebook, which contains code, annotations, in-depth descriptions, etc